bmcgee9/craftBeerSalesDB/README.md

 4 Example Analysis Questions:
 1) Which country has the beer in highest demand?
-2) Which price range of beer sells the most (in USD / liter)?
+2) Which price point of beer sells the most (in USD / liter)?
 3) Where certain beers more popular in different months?
 4) What were the most popular ABVs of the beers?